Corey Seager Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 122 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- Nationals pitchers combine to give up the fourth-most home runs in baseball (124 total, 1.4 per game).

-- In his most recent appearance on Monday, the right-hander threw six innings against the Cincinnati Reds, giving up three earned runs while surrendering six hits.
+- In his most recent appearance on Tuesday, the left-hander tossed five innings against the Cincinnati Reds, giving up six earned runs while surrendering 10 hits.

-- The 26-year-old has amassed an ERA of 4.86, with 6.7 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.